altheasmith/Documentation/StartDjango.md

   `cd [project name]`

-This folder contains the 'manage.py' file that you need to execute the command to start an app.
+This directory contains the 'manage.py' file that you need to execute the command to start an app.

 From this terminal window, type: